rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

 dataframe = pd.read_csv(data,header=0)

 ```
 Now we have everything loaded into a dataframe, we can start manipulating it with various methods to clean, normalize, group and sort the data.
-First we want to remove the dollar signs in the AnnualSalary field, and assign it as a float because we will want to perform some aggregation on it.
+First, we want to remove the dollar signs in the AnnualSalary field and assign it as a float.
+This enables us to perform some aggregation on it.

 ```python